mzbac/mlx-llm-server/README.md

 ```
 ### Arguments
 - `--model-path`: The path to the mlx model weights, tokenizer, and config.
 This argument is required.
+- `--adapter-file`: (Optional) The path for the trained adapter weights.

 ### Host and Port Configuration
 The server will start on the host and port specified by the environment variables `HOST` and `PORT`.
 If these are not set, it defaults to `127.0.0.1:8080`.